English

 Studied in conjunction with English Literature (2 GCSEs) Allows pupils to demonstrate their ability to use English in real life contexts using a skills based approach.

-60% Controlled Assessment Coursework
+40% Controlled Assessment

 GCSE English Literature